LJ1319/redberryinternship-front-quizwiz/README.md

 ---

 QuizWiz is a platform, where we have access to vast number of quizzes of different genres.
-This app uses QuizWiz Api which you can se at https://github.com/RedberryInternship/api-quizwiz-luka-jikia.git
+This app uses [QuizWiz API](https://github.com/RedberryInternship/api-quizwiz-luka-jikia.git).

 ---